swappy-sutar/Schedulo/Readme.md

 ## Features
 - User authentication and authorization
 - Create, edit, and delete interview schedules
-- View all scheduled interviews in a calendar view
+- View all scheduled interviews
-- Notifications and reminders for upcoming interviews
-- Integration with Google Calendar

 ## Installation
 1. Clone the repository: